Bundesbank says German economy robust but cautions on August

 "Nevertheless, the general economic trend should stay positive despite the slowdown in the speed of expansion in the first half of 2014."

-The German economy shrank slightly in the second quarter of the year, prompting some including the Organisation for Economic Cooperation and Development to cut its forecast for the year the country.
+The German economy shrank slightly in the second quarter of the year, prompting some including the Organization for Economic Cooperation and Development to cut its forecast for the year the country.

 And while the government predicts the economy will expand by 1.8 percent this year, Finance Minister Wolfgang Schaeuble has said it may just miss that forecast, according to sources.